shadfrigui/vega-lite/README.md

 <br />

 ## Monthly Variance Analysis
 The following graphic shows monthly actuals and forecasts in a lipstick column chart along with the variance in a column chart.
 The code is optimized to show millions/billions in the Y-axis as well as in the tooltip.
-Cross-filtering is also enabled.
+Cross-filtering is also enabled (Power BI).
 <br />
 <br />
 <p align="center">